andre-brandao/pyprland/Getting-started.md

 ## Installation

-Use the python package manager:
+Use the python package manager *inside a virtual environment*:

 ```
 pip install pyprland